 The “capital stack” refers to the full set of financing instruments used to fund a given real estate investment.
-Every homeowner understands the difference between their mortgage and the equity they have in their home, but commercial real estate finance can be much more complex, involving numerous parties and a variety of structures.
-A variety of finance instruments may be in play for any given commercial real estate transaction, some of which have grown in prominence over the past several decades. , Even experienced investors may benefit from a review of the capital stack, and the material differences between equity, preferred equity, mezzanine debt, and senior debt.
+Every homeowner understands the difference between their mortgage and the equity they have in their home; but commercial real estate finance can be much more complex, involving numerous parties and a variety of structures.
+Even experienced investors may benefit from a review of the capital stack, and the material differences between equity, preferred equity, mezzanine debt, and senior debt.

-For now, let’s focus on the four components of the capital stack you’re most likely to encounter when investing in real estate through an online investment or crowdfunding platform, going from the least to most risky: senior debt, mezzanine debt, preferred equity, and common equity.
+For now, let’s focus on the components of the capital stack you’ll most likely encounter when investing in real estate through an online platform.
+From the least to most risky, we’ll cover senior debt, mezzanine debt, preferred equity, and common equity.

-As with any commercial real estate investment, senior debt investors will want to take a close look at the sponsor’s (i.e. the borrower’s) ability to service their debt obligation.
+As with any CRE investment, senior debt investors should look at the sponsor/borrower’s ability to service their debt obligation.
 The debt service coverage ratio and total leverage should come into focus.
-Real estate investing platforms may offer senior debt investments as a direct line of capital to the borrower, such that individual investors are effectively lending to the sponsor.
-The platform may also “syndicate” a preexisting loan from a lender – so that individuals are passively investing alongside a private CRE lender.
-In either case, individual investors should consider the experience and track record of both the borrower (sponsor) and the lender, be that the platform itself or a separate private lender.
+Real estate investing platforms may offer senior debt investments as a direct line of capital, such that individual investors effectively lend to the sponsor.
+The platform may also “syndicate” a preexisting loan from a lender; in which case, individuals would passively invest alongside a private CRE lender.
+Either way, individual investors should consider the experience and track record of both the sponsor and the lender.

 …sits below the senior debt in order of payment priority.
-Once the developer pays operating expenses and the senior debt payment all income must go to pay the fixed coupon of the mezzanine debt.
-If the developer is unable to pay (assuming they aren’t also in default under the senior debt), the lender typically has the ability to quickly take control of the property.
-The senior debt and mezzanine lenders will usually enter into an agreement, called an intercreditor agreement, where they spell out how their rights interact (i.e., what happens if a developer stops paying both of them).
+Once the developer pays operating expenses and the senior debt payment, all income must go to the fixed coupon of the mezzanine debt.
+If the developer is unable to pay, the lender typically has the ability to take control of the property.
+The senior debt and mezzanine lenders will usually enter into an agreement, where they outline what happens if a developer stops paying them.
 Mezzanine debt typically has a higher rate of return than senior debt but lower than equity.

-In cases that the capital stack includes both mezzanine debt and preferred equity, mezzanine debt typically carries payment priority over preferred equity and consequently offers a lower rate.
+In cases where the capital stack includes both mezzanine debt and preferred equity, mezzanine debt typically carries payment priority over preferred equity and consequently offers a lower rate.

 For more on mezzanine debt, how it is used, and the particulars of investing at this point in the capital stack, please refer to this article.

-…is perhaps the hardest portion of the capital stack to speak about generally because, for better and worse, it’s very flexible.
+…is perhaps the hardest portion of the capital stack to speak about because it’s very flexible.
 Preferred equity holders have a preferred right to payments over regular (common) equity holders.
-“Pref” equity positions range from “hard” preferred equity, which function similarly to mezzanine debt and include a fixed coupon and maturity date to “soft” preferred equity, which is more likely to include some of the financial upside if the project performs well.
-While hard preferred equity holders may have the ability to make some decisions or remove the borrower (the sponsor or developer)r if they fail to make payments, soft preferred equity holders typically have more limited rights.
-As you’d imagine, the rate of return for hard preferred equity is similar (or slightly better) than mezzanine debt, while soft preferred equity returns can be substantially better.
+“Hard” preferred equity functions similarly to mezzanine debt and includes a fixed coupon and maturity date.
+“Soft” preferred equity more likely includes some of the financial upside if the project performs well.
+While hard preferred equity holders may have the ability to make some decisions or remove the borrower if they fail to make payments, soft preferred equity holders typically have more limited rights.
+As you’d imagine, the rate of return for hard preferred equity is similar to mezzanine debt, while soft preferred equity returns can be substantially better.

-Preferred equity investors are entitled to returns that are paid prior to common equity holders receiving distributions (this is the “preferred” in preferred equity).
-Because of this as well as recourse that preferred equity holders may have in the event of a borrower default, preferred equity is considered less risky that common equity, and hence preferred equity investor’s entitled to upside will be capped.
+Preferred equity investors receive returns prior to common equity holders receiving distributions (this is the “preferred” in preferred equity).
+Because of this as well as recourse that preferred equity holders may have in the event of a borrower default, investors consider preferred equity less risky than common equity.
+Hence, the upside a preferred equity investor is entitled to will be capped.

-Preferred equity and mezzanine debt fulfill similar functions in the capital stack: forms of “bridge financing” – methods of financing short-term capital needs to fill a gap between the debt and equity components of the overall project’s capitalization.
+Preferred equity and mezzanine debt fulfill similar functions in the capital stack.
+Essentially, they serve as “bridge financing,” which fills a gap between the debt and equity components of the project’s capitalization.
 Both entail some recourse provisions for the holder of the position.

 Common Equity…The Top of the Capital Stack

 …is the riskiest and most profitable portion of the real estate capital stack.
 Typically the GP investor (the developer or sponsor) will be required – by the lender and/or by other equity investors – to invest their own money as some portion of the equity to have skin in the game.
-Equity investments carry the greatest risk, because investment agreements entitle every other tranche of capital to be repaid before common equity holders.
+Equity investments carry the greatest risk, because every other tranche of capital will be repaid before common equity holders.
 However, if the property performs well, equity investors usually have no cap on their potential returns.
-In real estate, equity is typically structured so that all investors earn a preferred return until they hit a certain annual return hurdle (i.e., 8%).
-After that, the developer or sponsor will earn a disproportionate share of the profits (i.e., 40% of all the remaining profit), while investors receive the rest of what’s left pro rata.
+In real estate, all equity investors typically earn a preferred return until they hit a certain annual return hurdle (i.e., 8%).
+After that, the developer or sponsor will earn a disproportionate share of the profits (i.e., 40% of all the remaining profit), while investors receive the rest of what’s left in equal proportion.
 For more on preferred return in real estate, please refer to this article.

-Though common equity is generally the highest-risk, highest-upside portion of the capital stack, not all common equity investments are created equal with respect to risk/return profile.
-A healthy preferred return written into an investment agreement can mitigate some downside risk for passive investors (we typically strive to negotiate attractive preferred returns on behalf of EquityMultiple investors).
+Though common equity is generally the highest-risk, highest-upside portion of the capital stack, not all common equity investments have the same risk/return profiles.
+A healthy preferred return written into an investment agreement can mitigate some downside risk for passive investors.
+Typically, we strive to negotiate attractive preferred returns on behalf of EquityMultiple investors.

 Other qualitative and quantitative attributes of an equity investment can impact the attendant risk and potential upside.
 Some of these factors include: